-If your travel plans hold Iran on the horizon, Planning and making reservations aside, getting informed about special rules comes first!
-Respecting these rules requires modesty of course, but as they are derived from Iran’s cultural norms, it means a lot to your host a society.
+If your travel plans hold Iran on the horizon, planning and making reservations aside, getting informed about special rules comes first!
+Respecting these rules requires modesty of course, but as they are derived from Iran’s cultural norms, it means a lot to your host society.
 Here are laws all tourists in Iran are supposed to follow.

 If you plan to travel to Iran, here is the link to Iran online visa form.

 1-Iran Dress codes

 Your concern as a tourist, about Islamic clothing, is understandable.
 You might have pictured women in Iran in black Chadors, and men in white Dishdasha, but the reality is totally different:

 For men: Although there is no strict law about men’s clothing, wearing shorts and sleeveless vests would be somehow improper in Iran.
 Do you want my opinion?
 Pants and T-shirts would be the best choice!

 For women: There is no confusing rule about women’s clothing.
 Women are supposed to hide body shapes and hair, that’s all!
 The way Iranian women dress can give you a clue.
 Of course, manteaux and jeans are the most popular style in Iran.
 Manteau is a long-sleeved blouse that covers the bottom and pants or skirts must cover the legs up to the ankle.
 By the way, don’t forget to pick a scarf while packing, it’s necessary to put it on in public.
 In brief, it doesn’t really matter what you wear as long as your clothes are not too short or too tight!